• Skip to primary navigation

 5. Set up call tracing to reveal private numbers

 The fifth method is a simple call-tracking or tracing method that can help you discover the identity behind a restricted, private, or blocked call.
 Most phone carriers offer a call-tracing service to trace the most recent call and stop further unwanted calls.
-Press #57 if you use a mobile phone or *57 from a landline to activate call-tracing and follow the prompts.
+Press #57 if you use a mobile phone or *57 from a landline to activate call tracing and follow the prompts.
 This code is helpful to track the last inbound call on your phone.
 It traces the last incoming received call.

-Bonus: 7 “star call” codes you might find useful to manage your privacy:
+Seven “star call” codes you might find useful to manage your privacy:

 *67: To block and hide your phone number on Caller ID systems.